 At First Street Foundation®, we aim to quantify and communicate America’s climate risk.
-By making flood, wildfire, and heat risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.
+By making flood, wildfire, wind, and heat risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.

 Extreme Heat Model Updates

 - Released the First Street Foundation Extreme Heat Model, a first-of-its-kind, nationwide spatial temperature model that makes it easy for individuals to find a property’s heat risk and understand how heat effects will change over time due to environmental changes.

 May 16, 2022

 - Launched wildfire risk from the First Street Foundation Wildfire Model on the newly created Risk Factor™ site, which is a free online tool that makes it easy for anyone to find their property’s past, present, and future flood and wildfire risk.

 - Expanded the First Street Foundation Model to include Hawaii, Alaska, and Puerto Rico